 History of the Goldmark Equal Access to Justice Internship

-Read about 2016 Goldmark Intern, Tarra Simmons, who worked with the Northwest Justice Project’s RISE program in Seattle, WA and 2017 Goldmark Intern, Laura Agudelo-Ferrari, who will work with immigration cases with King County Bar Association’s Family Law Program in Seattle.
+The 2016 Goldmark Intern Tarra Simmons worked with the Northwest Justice Project’s RISE program in Seattle, WA and the 2017 Goldmark Intern Laura Agudelo-Ferrari will work on immigration cases with King County Bar Association’s Family Law Program in Seattle.